Hello, World,

 _submissions._tcp IN SRV 0 1 465 mail.example.com.

-After creating all DNS records, add the following aliases/mailboxes:
+After creating all DNS records, establish the following aliases/mailboxes:

-P.S.
-If possible also enable DNSSEC and the TLSA DNS record (also known as DANE) - this will improve security, reduce the risk of spoofing, and likely improve deliverability.
+If possible also enable DNSSEC and provision the TLSA DNS record (also known as DANE) - this will improve security, reduce the risk of spoofing, and ensure reliable email.

-For virtually hosted domains, additional records for DKIM, DMARC, and SPF get added (+ an MX for linking to mail server):
+For vHosted domains, additional records for DKIM, DMARC, and SPF get added (+ an MX for linking to email server):

 @ IN MX 0 mail.example.com.